-Attendees are asked to bring their own floral cutters or paring knives as we have limited cutters to borrow.
-Class is limited to 50 floral creators.
+Attendees are asked to bring their own floral cutters or paring knives as we have limited cutters to use.
 Attendees are welcome to listen and watch the presentation without registering for the hands-on portion if they should choose.
 Inspired By Nature will provide all the ingredients needed and vessels as well as packing material to keep the flowers from freezing for transportation.

 Invasive Species and Their Stories – by Bernie Williams

-We live, work, and breath invasive species.
-Though to the average individual who commutes to work and notices the changing colors along the roadsides or who is eager to plant their vegetable garden in the spring and spruce up their landscape with those thorny shrubs; they don’t know what an invasive species is.
-Sure, they know dandelions and creeping Charlie but they’re weeds.
+We live, work, and breathe invasive species.
+Though to the average individual who commutes to work and notices the changing colors along the roadsides or who is eager to plant their vegetable garden in the spring and spruce up their landscape with those thorny shrubs, they don’t know what an invasive species is.
+Sure, they know dandelions and Creeping Charlie, but they’re weeds.

 How do we change perception?
-How do you change long thought beliefs that go against everything you’ve ever been told?
-Whether you’re calling out those earthworms everyone thought were so good or pointing out that burning bush; though incredibly beautiful is misbehaving and you should rip it out.
-You need to explain why.
+How do you change long-thought beliefs that go against everything you’ve ever been told?
 Every invasive species has a story and it’s our job to tell their story and how we go about doing it will lead to success, failure and sometimes incredible uses!

 Exploring Flower Photography: From Garden to Still Life – by Brad Schmicker